aztfmod/rovergo/readme.md

 - Remove dependency on hardcoded paths and other limitations that Rover v1 had.
 - Provide standalone binaries (Linux, Windows, MacOS) as well as devcontainer support

 Note.
-This version is not backwards compatible with the previous rover v1 tool
+This version is not backwards compatible with the previous Rover v1 tool

 ## 🥇 Intro To Rover